 What will be studied in Year 7

-All students will experience a term of swimming and gymnastics, with boys participating in football, basketball and rugby in their games lessons.
-Girls will experience netball, badminton and hockey in their games lessons.
+All students will experience a term of swimming and gymnastics, with boys participating in football and rugby in their games lessons.
+Girls will experience netball and football in their games lessons.
 During the Summer term, all students experience fitness, athletics and tennis, with boys focusing on cricket and girls on rounders.

 What will be studied in Year 8

 Year 8 follows similar activities to Year 7, building on the skills and knowledge developed.
 Greater responsibility is given to students to develop leadership and officiating skills through the games activities.
 In swimming, students will continue to develop stroke efficiency, focusing on speed and turning and experience both basic personal survival and life saving techniques.

 The Year 9 PE curriculum follows a similar model to that of the Year 7 and 8.
 However, there is a more intense focus on developing students’ tactical and analytical skills within activities.
 There are clear links made between fitness and activity linked into the principles of training.
 This focus really allows our students to gain the insight into the needs of a ‘healthy body’, as well as preparing them for a possible entry onto the GCSE PE course in Year 10.
 There is also opportunity given for Sports Leadership, working with our Primary School partners.

 Examination Board: The examination leads towards a single award GCSE in Physical Education, using the AQA specification.
 The qualification is made up of two theory exams, worth 60% of the final grade, and three practical elements, worth 40% of final grade.

 The course provides students with the theoretical knowledge and understanding of how to live a healthy and active lifestyle, enabling them to make informed choices about their own physical development.
 It also reflects upon sports psychology and socio-cultural influences on sport, as well as an in-depth knowledge of applied anatomy and physiology.